Our Research

 Mechanisms of goal selection

 Humans are constantly faced with decisions between different goals.
 For example, should you work late tonight to meet a deadline, or should you go to the store to cook yourself a healthy meal?
 Our research investigates how rewards influence these decisions: you may be more likely to choose to cook a healthy meal if a month of this behavior has led to rewarding improvements in health.
 The influence of reward on goal selection can be adaptive when it reinforces beneficial behaviors (as in the case of healthy eating) or maladaptive when it impairs the flexibility to adopt better goals (as in substance use disorder).
 We use a multimodal approach to study the neural mechanisms linking rewards to goal selection.
-The figure on the left depicts a new approach, real-time fMRI neurotriggering, for targeting reward delivery to specific neural representations of goals.
-You can read about our other approaches here:

 Neural circuits for behavioral flexibility